 - salt and pepper

-Peel your shrimp (if they haven’t been) and chop into bite size pieces.
+Peel shrimp and chop into bite size pieces.
 Prepare all vegetables by dicing into similar sized chunks.

 In a small bowl combine lime juice, onion, salt and pepper, and a drizzle of olive oil.
 Let sit for about 5 minutes to allow the juices to mellow out the flavor of the onion.